kenphused-About-AI/jira-mcp-server/docs/SECURITY.md

 - Test environments
 - Internal or isolated networks where both server and client are under control

 Self-signed certificates MUST NOT be used for public internet exposure or untrusted networks.
+If you use a forwarding proxy, terminate TLS on the proxy with the certificate type appropriate for the environment (self-signed for dev, CA-issued for production) and forward HTTP to the MCP server over a trusted segment.

 ### CA-Issued Certificates